angular/angular/aio/content/tutorial/first-app/first-app-lesson-01.md

         1.  `index.html` is the app's top level HTML template.
         1.  `style.css` is the app's top level style sheet.
         1.  `main.ts` is where the app start running.
-        1.  `favicon.ico` is the app's icon, just as you would find in web site.
+        1.  `favicon.ico` is the app's icon, just as you would find in any web site.
     1. In the file explorer, find the Angular app's component files (`/app`).
         1.  `app.component.ts` is the source file that describes the `app-root` component.
             This is the top-level Angular component in the app.
 A component is the basic building block of an Angular application.